dylanpieper/ShinySurveyJS-Template/readme.md

     -   `group_id_col`: If `select_group` is true, the group ID column used in the query for participant tracking
 -   `choices_col`: The column name used to populate the field choices

-An example of the JSON configuration in the `config_json` column:
+An example of the JSON configuration in the `json_config` column:

 ``` json
 {